osho81/multiple-dices/README.md

-# multiple-dices
+## Multiple dices

-## Description
+### Description
-Dice roll 1-10 dices; Dice game 1-10 players
+Improved dice project/webpage.

-Improved dices webpage, with just dice roll option or game option.
+User can choose either the dice roll option or the game option:

-Dice roll option: User can choose between 1-10 dices to roll.
+#### Dice roll option:
+User can choose between 1-10 dices to roll.

+#### Dice game option
-Dice game option: 2 or up to 10 players roll dices and the player with highest dice roll win.
+2 up to 10 players roll dices and the player with highest dice roll win.
-If no one wins in the first round, players with highest dice roll goes to next round, and so on.
+- If no one wins in the first round, players with highest dice roll goes to next round, and so on.